Job scripts are submitted to the batch system using the

 The batch system supports an interactive batch mode.
 This mode is useful for debugging parallel programs or running a GUI program that’s too large for the login node.
 The resource limits (memory, CPU) for an interactive batch job are the same as the standard batch limits.

-Interactive batch jobs are generally invoked without a script file, for example:
+Interactive batch jobs are generally invoked without a script file.

 salloc command requests the resources, then

 srun starts an interactive shell for the requested resources.
 Job is interactive.
 The

 --x11 flag enables X11 forwarding, which is necessary with a GUI.
 You will need to have a X11 server running on your computer to use X11 forwarding, see the getting connected page.
 The remaining flags in this example are resource requests with the same meaning as the corresponding header lines in a batch file.

 After you enter this line, you’ll see something like the following:

 salloc: Pending job allocation 123456 salloc: job 123456 queued and waiting for resources

 Your job will be queued just like any job.
 When the job runs, you’ll see the following line: